JamesManningR/DeparturesBoardVue2/README.md

 - On the same note with the table, I'm happy that I was able to get the table to be responsive and still look good.
 - I think my testing on a good chunk of the project is solid, but I was unable to get the testing to work with some of the vue components.
 This is something I would have liked to have done, but the differences between the vue 2 and vue 3 testing tools were more stark than I'd anticipated.
 - The environment generally works well, I'm happy with the setup and the way that the project is structured on a boilerplate level.
-- I think on the styling front, I developed skills using windicss (which I hadn't touched before) and I think I did a good job of using it to build the UI.
-I also think it helped speed up the development process
+- I think on the styling front, I developed skills using `windicss` and utility based css frameworks (which I had only read about before this project) and I think I did a good job of using it to build the UI.
+I also think it helped speed up the development process so I'm ultimately happy that I decided to use it.
 - I followed a mostly TDD approach to this project, even at times when it was a bit of a pain to do so.
 I think this broke down the project into smaller chunks and made it easier to work on, even if at times it caused a blockage in progress.
-- I liked the inferStatusType functionality and think it works well when you interact with it in the free-text option.
+- I liked the `inferStatusType` functionality and think it works well when you interact with it in the free-text option.
 I think it could be improved by adding more options to the resolver, but I think it's a good start.
 - I almost gave up on the project at one point, but I took an hour break and came back to it, determined to solve the problem.
 While I'm not proud of the fact that I almost just submitted it and hoped that I'd get a pass, I'm glad that I have an internal drive to see things through to the end.
 - I added an infinite scrolling feature to the table so fewer elements have to be rendered to the screen on initial load.
-I would like to develop this further for some more edge cases as well as expanding it into fetching more results from the API (Rather than just handling the ones that are already loaded into the store) but that wasn't ever called for in the task.
+I would like to develop this further for some more edge cases as well as expanding it into fetching more results from the API (Rather than just handling the ones that are already loaded into the store) but that wasn't called for in the task.
 Though thinking about it, maybe the API does have that functionality...
 I better not get too into this because before you know it, there will be anotehr readme version with that feature implemented...

 ### What I think could be improved

 - I wish my tests worked with the vue components, I think that would have been a good way to test the functionality of the app.
 I tried using different methods for instance using the `computed.call` method, but this still gave me issues.
 If I had more time I would have tried to figure this one out.
-- I had a lot in mind for improving the performance of the app (such as using a virtual list to render the table, using a web worker to handle the sorting, lazy loading components, etc.) but with the core functionality not being there, I didn't want to go too far down that rabbit hole.
+- I had a lot in mind for improving the performance of the app (such as using a virtual list to render the table, using a web worker to handle the sorting, lazy loading components, etc.) but with the core functionality not being there, and having already spent a good amount of time on this, I think I'll let that site for a bit and maybe come back to it in the future.
 - I think the note to say *may* use nuxt might have been more of a possitive nudge than a negative one, but I think I would have been better off using nuxt to get the app up and running faster, as well as handling ssr.
-I initially read the *may* as a suggestion to not use nuxt but I think that was a misinterpretation on my part (and of course I would clarify this by sending a messege).
+I initially read the *may* as a suggestion to not use nuxt but I think that was a misinterpretation on my part (and of course I would usually clarify this by contacting a member of the team to clarify that).
 - My editor setup didn't pan out so well, which was a shame as it is something I've never really had much of an issue with in the past.
 For some reason my tsconfig isn't interacting with VSCode as I might have expected.
-I'm sure it's some simple config issue since it works periodically in the editor (and works fine when running)
+I'm sure it's some simple config issue since it works periodically in the editor (and works fine when running the app)
 - The page layout could do with some work.
 I think the layout doesn't make use of screen space very well and could be improved.
 - Now that I think about it, I don't think that an `aside` is a good element to put the form into...
 - Add a more screen-reader friendly interaction for selecting a departure status